niuware/niuware.github.io/quick-docs.md

 <a name="api-define"></a>
 ### API Classes: Definition

-API classes should be add in the `api/` directory with the extension `.api.php`.
+API classes should be add in the `app/api` directory with the extension `.api.php`.
 Also the classes should exist inside the namespace `Niuware\WebFramework\Api`.
 The filename **should be in lowercase** so your API URL's remain in lowercase.
 Here is an example of how it should look like:

 {% highlight php %}
-[MyApi.api.php]
+[app/api/MyApi.api.php]

 <?php